consensusnetworks/casimir/README.md

 Also, feel free to join our [discord server](https://discord.com/invite/Vy2b3gSZx8) if you want to say hello and discuss the project.

-## 📝 Content

-Get started contributing to Casimir's content.

-### Writing

-Writing content is stored in the [content/writing](content/writing/) directory.
-See the [Writing Contribution Guide](content/writing/README.md) for detailed usage instructions.

-### Emails

-AWS Pinpont email templates and shared components are stored in the [content/email](content/email/) directory.
-See the [Email Contribution Guide](content/email/README.md) for detailed usage instructions.

-## 📊 Data

-Data schemas, data operations/workflows, and analytics and ML notebooks are stored in the [common/data/] directory (also namespaced as the @casimir/data npm workspace).
-See the [Data Contribution Guide](common/data/README.md) for detailed usage instructions.

 ## 💻 Development

 Get started contributing to Casimir's codebase.